orkestra-cms/setup-bundle/README.md

 a default set of stylesheets/scripts for [Bootstrap](https://getbootstrap.com) and [Font-Awesome](http://fontawesome.io).

-Make sure to import `merges/webpack.yml` in `app/config/config.yml` and remove the default `framework.assets` configuration.
+Make sure to import `merges/webpack.yml` in `app/config/config.yml`.

 During development you may run `node_modules/.bin/encore dev --watch` to have real-time compilation of your assets.